APACTestDrive/CloudNative_AppDev/CICDlab.md

 ![](images/header04.png)

-This documentation contains the instruction to the hands on lab.
-This is also the same instruction for the demo setup.
-This will take approximately 3 hours to complete.
+## Introduction

+This workshop will walk you through the process of moving an existing application into a CI/CD pipeline and deploying it to a WebLogic cluster and a ACCS Node.js instance in the Oracle Public Cloud.

+You will take on 2 personas during the workshop.
+The **Lead Developer Persona** will be responsible for configuring the parts of the automated build and deploy process that involve details about the application itself.
+The **DevOps Engineer Persona** will configure the parts of the automation involving the JCS and ACCS infrastructure.
+To automate the building and deploying of this application you will make use of Developer Cloud Service for CI/CD, JCS for hosting JET UI frontend, and ACCS for hosting the Rewards Service.

 ## Preparing Database Cloud Service, Java Cloud Service, Application Container Cloud Service and Developer Cloud Service

-Before you can start defining your CICD pipeline, you must provision the required cloud services for Developer Cloud Service to build and deploy to a WebLogic Server cluster in Java Cloud Service and ACCS instance.
+During this part of the lab, you will take on the **DevOps Engineer Persona**.
+You will provision the required cloud services for Developer Cloud Service to build and deploy to a WebLogic Server cluster in Java Cloud Service and Application Container Cloud Service instance.
 You must have access to a:

 - GitHub account
 - Oracle Public Cloud Service account including Java, Application Container, Developer, Database and Storage Cloud Service